History of SSJ

 Spearheaded by US sculptor Jesse Salisbury, Maine’s Schoodic International Sculpture Symposium held its first event at the Acadia National Park on the Schoodic Peninsula in 2007.
 At the conclusion of this event, seven sculptures were placed in coastal towns throughout Maine beginning a sculpture trail system.
 There are now thirty-four sculptures along the Maine coast.

 In 2012, the New Brunswick International Sculpture Symposium held the first symposium in Atlantic Canada under the name Sculpture Saint John.
 The event was closely modeled after the Schoodic symposium.
-Sculpture Saint John has plans for five biennial events that will result in a Canadian sculpture trail of over thirty-five large scale sculptures by 2020.
+Sculpture Saint John has hosted three successful symposiums in 2012, 2014 and 2016 with plans for two more in 2018 and 2022 resulting in a Canadian sculpture trail of thirty-eight large scale sculptures.
 The two trails through Maine and New Brunswick make up a unique international contemporary art exhibition of large-scale granite works by world-renowned sculptors.

 The goals of the New Brunswick International Sculpture Symposium are to